 The Trust receives 90% of its restricted income from grant funders, public bodies and partner organisations; this is related to the delivery of specific projects.
 Sources of restricted funding include:

-• Heritage Lottery Fund and Big Lottery Fund
+• National Lottery Heritage Fund and Big Lottery Fund

 • Landfill Communities Fund

 • Local Authorities

 Restricted income is becoming increasingly difficult to secure, in part due to cuts in public sector funding but also because of increased competition.
 Restricted income fell by £0.5m to £2.3m in 16/17 (15/16: £2.8m), with the Trust’s proportion of total income from grants decreased to 42% of total income (2015/16: 54%).

 The vast majority of our expenditure (74%) is on delivery of conservation for the benefit of wildlife, across our Living Landscapes and Living Seas.
 Of this, 28% goes on inspiring people through education and engagement which is critical to ensure the next generation values nature so that wildlife is conserved into the future.

 We work hard to keep our fundraising costs to a minimum, spending just 9% of the budget this year on these activities.